Sector at a Glance

-Cow-calf operations are primarily focused on maintaining a herd of beef cows with the purpose of raising calves.
-Most calves are born in the spring and weaned at 3- to 7-months old.
-At that time, calves can move on through the value chain in several different ways.
+Cow-calf operations primarily focus on maintaining a herd of beef cows for raising calves.
+Most calves are born in the spring and weaned at 3- to 7-months.
+The calves then move on through the value chain in several different ways.
 Some of the female calves (heifers) and male calves (bulls) may be retained in the herd or sold to another producer.
-If additional forage is available at weaning, some calves may be retained for additional grazing and growth until the following spring when they would be sold.
+If additional forage is available at weaning, some calves may be retained for further grazing and growth until the following spring when they would be sold.
 Throughout the United States, cow-calf operations are located on land not suited or needed for crop production.
-These operations depend on range and pasture forage conditions, which in turn, depend on variations in the average rainfall and temperature for the area.
-Beef cows graze (or consume) forage from grasslands to maintain themselves and raise a calf with very little, if any, grain input.
-The cow is maintained on pasture year round, as is the calf until it is weaned.
+These operations depend on range and pasture forage conditions, which in turn depend on variations in the average rainfall and temperature for the area.
+Beef cows graze on forage from grasslands to maintain themselves and raise a calf with very little, if any, grain input.
+The cow is maintained on pasture year-round, as is the calf until it is weaned.
 Based on the 2017 Census of Agriculture, the average beef cow herd is 43.5 head, but operations with 100 or more beef cows compose 9.9 percent of all beef operations and 56 percent of the beef cow inventory.
-Operations with 50 or fewer head are largely part of multi-enterprises, or are supplemental to off-farm employment.
+Operations with 50 or fewer head are largely part of multi-enterprises or for providing income supplemental to off-farm employment.